 - If a tooth has come out, or a piece has broken off, put it in a small container with enough water or milk to cover it completely.
 Bring it to your appointment.

-Is There Any Way To Prepare For Dental Emergencies?
+Can You Prepare For Dental Emergencies?

 For the most part, emergencies happen when you are unprepared.
 That said, you can create a dental emergency kit that will come in handy during any dental emergency.
 Collect the following and put them in a small box everyone in your family knows is for dental emergencies: